juliarn/npc-lib/README.md

 # NPC-Lib
-Minecraft NPC library for 1.8-1.16 servers.
+Asynchronous, high-performance Minecraft NPC library for 1.8-1.16 servers.

 This Library does only support the latest patch release of a supported version (for example 1.13.2).
 Issues with older patch versions (for example 1.13.1) won't be fixed.